Chris Elisara - Executive Director Ph.D.

 Courtnay is a Canuck from Dundas, Ontario, Canada.
 Did you know that, with over 100 waterfalls, Dundas claims to be the “waterfall capital of the world”?
 Courtnay joined the New Zealand team four years ago after spending two years working for SoPac’s sister program in Belize.
 Although she sometimes misses the escabeche and Johnny cakes, she definitely does not miss the cold showers!
 Prior to working with CCSP, Courtnay spent three years in Japan teaching English in a public high school.
 Before that, she completed a Master’s in Theological Studies at McMaster Divinity College in Hamilton, Ontario, where she also did an undergraduate degree in History and Political science.
 It was at seminary that Courtnay found her theological home in the Mennonite Church.
 Recently, Courtnay joined St. John Ambulance in Kaikoura and is excited about her training to become a volunteer ambulance officer.
 Her favourite activity in Kaikoura is communing with the acrobatic dusky dolphins from the comfort of her kayak.
 You can call her “The Dolphin Whisperer”.
 Things you’re likely to hear Courtnay say: Boggle anyone?
 Is there coffee made?
 Are you going to eat that piece of chocolate?

-Allie finished her third year working for CCSP New Zealand in May 2012.
+Allie finished her fourth year working for CCSP New Zealand in May 2013.
 She is a graduate of Gordon College in Wenham, MA, where she spent four excellent years studying outdoor education and art.
 She enjoys conversation on many topics ranging from the theories behind experiential education, to the concept and practice of “Sabbath.”
 During university Allie spent a semester as a student at CCSP NZ when the program was based on the North Island in Oratia, a suburb of Auckland.

 Allie really enjoys living in Kaikoura, and doesn’t miss too much about North America besides Fall in New England, friends, and her family.
 During working hours Allie can be found in the office and around the Convent doing everything from bookkeeping to field trip planning and reading aloud.
 She has an ongoing list of fun ideas for her free time and weekends.
 This currently includes reading lots of books on the back porch, learning to surf, biking, backpacking in New Zealand’s awesome backcountry, trying to see a Whio (Blue Duck), kayaking with Courtnay, playing games, writing letters, setting up a campus pottery studio, and building community via coffee or breakfast dates.

-Emma-Jane Coote - NZ Kitchen Manager B.S.
+Emma-Jane - NZ Kitchen Manager B.S.

 Emma began working at CCSP at the start of 2010.
 She is a born and bred kiwi, her hometown being Nelson, which is situated at the northern end of the South Island.
 She has spent most of her life in the Marlborough Sounds, an area in the Nelson region known for its green native bush and abundant seas.
 Emma has also spent a bit of time in Australia.
 She loves ethno-botany, photography and art, and she also loves to cook, garden and go on road trips.